juliankrispel/jkrsp/content/blog/_slate-js-and-react-native-webview/index.md

 draft: true
 ---

-### Compiling your editor into one html file react-native-webvie
+### Compiling your editor into one html file react-native-webview

 ### Sending messages from web-view to react-native